cloudflare/cloudflare-docs/content/fundamentals/get-started/setup/add-multiple-sites-automation.md

 ## Common issues

 If any errors were returned in this process, the domain may not be registered (or only just registered), be a subdomain, or otherwise been invalid.
-For more details, refer to [Why can't I add my domain to Cloudflare?](/dns/zone-setups/troubleshooting/cannot-add-domain/).
+For more details, refer to [Cannot add domain](/dns/zone-setups/troubleshooting/cannot-add-domain/).